rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 able to match a response with a request.
 If we see an unknown `correlation_id` value, we may safely discard the message - it doesn't belong to our requests.

+You may ask, why should we ignore unknown messages in the callback queue, rather than failing with an error?
+It's due to a possibility of a race condition on the server side.
+Although unlikely, it is possible that the RPC server will die just after sending us the answer, but before sending acknowledgment message for the request.
+If that happens, the restarted RPC server will process the request again.
+That's why on the client we must handle the duplicate responses gracefully, and the RPC calls should ideally be idempotent.

 ### Summary